 These clever mats are an outdoor version of the mug rug.
 There’s a full-width pocket and a grommet for hanging to store.
 Hold utensils or slip in a paperback to hold your place on a breezy day.
 Outdoor fabric adds durability.

-The beauty of this solid color runner is in the texture of the pleated squares side by side with the plain squares.
-The tutorial also shows you a fun way to create mitered corners without using a separate binding strip.
+The beauty of this solid color runner is in the texture of the pleated squares side by side with plain squares.
+Our tutorial also shows you an easy way to create mitered corners without using a separate binding strip.

 We’re all eating in right now!
 Maybe it’s time to amp up the wattage of your tabletop with these colorful placemats.
 A hand running stitch in a thick floss across the bottom panels adds a subtle dash of texture.